-On an annual basis in the October of any given year the council acknowledges the importance of employees who are committed to their work and awards those who have achieved 21 years' service with the council an award of a £200 voucher in recognition of their length of service and commitment to the Authority.
+On an annual basis in the October of any given year the Council acknowledges the importance of employees who are committed to their work and awards those who have achieved 21 years' service with the Council an award of a £200 voucher in recognition of their length of service and commitment to the Authority.
 The criterion used for assessment of this award is length of service only.
-In the 2021/22 financial year (paid in October 20210),5 women and 4 men received an award of £200 vouchers each.
+In the 2022/2023 financial year (paid in November 2022), 8 women and 1 man received an award of £200 youchers each.